lanka-21/ai-image-detector/README.md

 ---

 ## 🚀 Features

-* 🔍 Detect AI-generated vs Real images
+* 🔍 Detect whether an image is AI-generated or real
 * 📊 Confidence-based prediction with uncertainty handling
 * 🔥 Grad-CAM visualization (model explainability)
 * ⚡ Fast API backend using FastAPI